h-gear/revolution/scripts/5_deployment/Readme.md

-# This folder contains code for the geographical analysis, i.e. geocoding of the founders online letters.
-In addition, code is provided to
+- This folder contains code for the geographical analysis, i.e. geocoding of the founders online letters.
- make an animated wordcloud, to be used as an alternative to shico.
+- In addition, code is provided to make an animated wordcloud, to be used as an alternative or extension to the shico application.